fabianferno/shard-dapp/README.md

 Exercise prudence during the preview stage to mitigate any inadvertent errors.
 Display patience during transaction execution, particularly if multiple blockchain networks are engaged.
 Maintain a proactive approach by regularly monitoring your transaction history.

+# Two positives
+1) Example code provided was useful as well, and very easy to understand
+2) Accessing testnet funds was quick and simple, thanks to axelar discord

+# Two negatives
+1) High gas fees for transactions
+2) Axelar seems like a new project, which means there may exist some security issues